The 10 Worst Neighborhoods In Tampa For 2022

 Then, we ranked each neighborhood in Tampa, Florida for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Tampa.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Tampa.

-Read on below to learn more about these terrible places around Tampa to live.
-Or skip to the end to see the list of all 71 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 70 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Tampa

-As we mentioned earlier, the neighborhoods in Tampa aren't all bad.
-Parkland Estates takes the cake as the best place to live in Tampa.
+As mentioned earlier, the neighborhoods in Tampa aren’t all bad.
+Bayshore Beautiful takes the cake as the best place to live in Tampa.

 We ranked the neighborhoods from worst to best in the chart below.